Computer-Aided Technology - Unmanned Aerial Systems (Certificate)

 - Course Descriptions

 CAT 1113 - Unmanned Vehicle Systems

-Prerequisites: Math 0103 or adequate math placement test score; ENGL 0203, adequate placement score, or by meeting determined placement measure
+Prerequisites: Math 0103 or adequate math placement; ENGL 0203, adequate placement score, or by meeting determined placement measure

 Students will be introduced to the history, missions, capabilities, types, configurations, subsystems, and the disciplines needed for UVS development and operation.

 CAT 1123 - UVS Operations

 Prerequisites: CAT 1113